Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Update-AzNetAppFilesPool.md

 PoolId            : 9fa2ca6d-1e48-4439-30e3-7de056e44e5a
 Size              : 4398046511104
 ServiceLevel      : Standard
+QosType			  : Auto
 ProvisioningState : Succeeded
 ```

-This command changes the ANF pool "MyAnfPool" to have the given size and ServiceLevel.
+This command changes the ANF pool "MyAnfPool" to have the given size and QosType.

 ## PARAMETERS